GongZheng-Justin/ParaTC/README.md

 ```
 ### Input file
 &emsp;The input file examples are stored in the folder `./Input/`.
 See  `./doc/ParaTC_prm.md` for detailed descriptions to the input file.

+## Contact and Feedback :email:
+&emsp;If you have any question, or want to contribute to the code, please don't hesitate to contact me: Zheng Gong (gongzheng_justin@outlook.com)